Surreal ordered exponential fields: Trigonometric fields and surcomplex exponentiation

 a \textbf{trigonometric ordered field}.
 Let $K$ be such a field.
 Then $K$ is real closed, so there is a discrete subring $Z \subseteq K$ such that for all $a\in K$ there is a $d \in Z$ with $d\leq a < d+1$.
 Following tradition, we call $Z$ an \textbf{integer part} of $K$.
 Using this integer part, we may extend sine and cosine to all of $K$ by setting

-where $a \in [0, 2\pi]$ and where $d \in Z$.
+where $a \in [0, 2\pi)$ and where $d \in Z$.
 Since $K$ may have many integer parts, the extension of $\sin$ and $\cos$ to $K$ is not necessarily unique (indeed, if $\sin_1$ and $\sin_2$ arise from different integer parts, then they have different zero classes).
-However, in the case that $K$ is an initial trigonometric subfield of $\No$, then $K$ has a unique \emph{initial} integer part, namely $\Oz \cap K$.
-Thus, we have the following
+However, in the case that $K$ is an initial trigonometric subfield of $\No$, there is a canonical choice of integer part, in view of the following lemma:

+\begin{lemma} Let $K$ be an initial subfield of $\No$.
+Then $\Oz \cap K$ is the unique integer part of $K$ which is an initial subtree of $\No$. \end{lemma} \begin{proof} By~\cite[Theorem 20]{EH5}, $\Oz\cap K$ is an integer part of $K$ and an initial subtree of $\No$.
+Let $Z$ be an integer part of $K$ which is an initial subtree of $\No$.
+By~\cite[Theorem 6.5]{EK}, an initial subring of $\No$ is discrete if and only if it is a subring of $\Oz$, so $Z$ is a subring of $\Oz\cap K$.
+To see that $Z = \Oz\cap K$, let $a \in \Oz \cap K$ and take $d \in Z$ with $d\leq a < d+1$.
+The only element of $\Oz \cap K$ in the interval $(a-1,a]$ is $a$ itself, so $d$ is necessarily equal to $a$.
+Thus, $a \in Z$. \end{proof}

-\begin{proposition} If $K$ is an initial trigonometric ordered subfield of $\No$ then $K$ admits canonical sine and cosine functions by taking $Z= \Oz \cap K$ in the above definition. \end{proposition}
+\begin{proposition} If $K$ is an initial trigonometric ordered subfield of $\No$, then $K$ admits unique sine and cosine functions arising from an initial integer part, namely, those arising from $\Oz \cap K$. \end{proposition}

+We refer to the sine and cosine functions in Proposition~\ref{canonical1} as the \textbf{canonical sine and cosine functions on $K$}.\footnote{The idea of employing $\Oz$ to define sine and cosine functions for $\No$ appears to originate with Martin Kruskal.
+The first author thanks Ovidiu Costin for bringing this to his attention.}